 This is a great nature sanctuary that nature lovers of all ages love to explore.
-The 658 acre park is filled with second-growth forests, and there's 8-miles of easy hiking trails.
+The 658-acre park is filled with second-growth forests, and there are 8-miles of easy hiking trails.
 Bring binoculars so kids can spot the park's abundant wildlife.
 Squirrels, bats, beavers, and woodpeckers are just some of the fascinating creatures that you might spot.
 The parking lot can get quite busy on the weekends, so try and get there early if you can manage to rally everyone out of the house early in the morning.

 The Nature Center, Jackson Shelter, and restrooms are currently closed until further notice due to construction, but the park remains open and there are porta potties.
 The construction is scheduled to finish this July.
 Their regularly scheduled Guided Nature Walks are still taking place every Saturday morning from 10 to 11:30am throughout June, July, and August.
 These walks are a great opportunity to explore the forest and stream ecosystems and learn about the natural history of the park.

 Hoyt Arboretum, located in Washington Park, is 190-acres and home to 2,300 different species of trees and shrubs and 12 miles of trails.
-There's a number of different trails depending on the kids' energy levels, from the Fir Trail, which is a short 30-minute, 0.5-mile loop, to the 2-hour Overlook/Wildwood/Hawthorn/Maple/Holly loop.
-There's also 3 ADA Accessible trails for wheelchairs and strollers.
+There are a number of different trails depending on the kids' energy levels, from the Fir Trail, which is a short 30-minute, 0.5-mile loop, to the two-hour Overlook/Wildwood/Hawthorn/Maple/Holly loop.
+There's also three ADA Accessible trails for wheelchairs and strollers.
 When you're walking walking through the Arboretum, you won't realize that you're in middle of bustling Portland.

 There's a never-ending network of trails in Washington Park.
 It seems like you could get lost in here - I'm sure some people have!
 The Park is the city's greatest treasure with so much natural beauty and so much to see and explore.
 You'll forget that downtown is just a few miles away!